 SECTION 2.1.
-Westside’s registration period is from January 15 - March 1 of each calendar year for the following school year.
+Westside’s registration period is from January 29 - March 2 of each calendar year for the following school year.
 Students that are currently attending Westside must also submit a registration application during this time period to secure their slot for the next school year.

 SECTION 2.2.
-Regardless of when mailed, all registration applications for Westside must be physically present in the administrative office of Westside located at 1903 Drew Drive, Atlanta, GA 30318 on or before 6 p.m. the last day of the registration period.
+Regardless of when mailed, all registration applications for Westside must be physically present in the administrative office of Westside located at 2250 Perry Blvd, NW, Atlanta, GA 30318 on or before 6 p.m. the last day of the registration period.

 SECTION 2.3.
 All applications must be complete.
 Regardless of reason, failure to have a completed application in the office of Westside by this deadline may constitute a waiver of inclusion in the lottery for the following school year.